-Every now and then, a graduating student writes a Review that we believe really captures what we try to do.
+Every now and then, a graduating student writes a review about the Cert IV TAE that we believe really captures what we try to do.
 Instead of them ending up hidden among the others, we will share them with you, and try to explain why we think they are so appropriate.

 “Firstly be aware this course is very demanding particularly in the volume of assessments/workload.
 To undertake it online you need to be highly motivated & extremely organised.
 If you can do this I highly recommend Fortress Learning… Emma is everything you can hope for & more.
 She’s not on call 24/7 but that is not an impediment to success… I’ve done post graduate university study & found the TAE more difficult but however to use a cliche with Fortress you can do it.”